kamu and IPFS (The Interplanetary File System) projects have overlapping goals - preserving and growing humanity’s knowledge.

 IPFS Basics

-The IPFS is well-documented, so we will quickly review the basics, and if you find any of them confusing simply follow the links:
+The IPFS is well-documented, so we will quickly review the basics, and if you find any of them confusing simply follow the links:- IPFS is decentralized

 - IPFS is a content-addressable storage (more)